magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 ## **II.
 The Grass, the Fence, the Mirror**

 Now, years later, I’m writing these lines from a quiet apartment in Sydney.
-Perhaps what fuels this essay is simple discontent. *The grass is always greener*, as they say, and mine, apparently, grows in Melbourne.
+Perhaps what fuels this essay is simple discontent.
+The grass is always greener, they say—and mine, apparently, grows somewhere south, watered by Melbourne rain.

-Why that city, though?
-Why not Perth, or Adelaide, or somewhere far enough to erase comparison altogether?
+But why that city?
+Why not Perth, or Adelaide, or some distant corner of the map where comparisons lose their meaning?

-Because, to me, while in Melbourne I could constantly express myself; while in Sydney I am constantly performing for others.
+Because, I’ve come to realise, when I’m in Melbourne I’m allowed to express myself; in Sydney, I’m expected to perform.

-When I asked my Sydney friends what they thought of Melbourne, their answers came quickly, almost rehearsed.
+When I asked my Sydney friends what they thought of Melbourne, their answers came with the precision of a well-rehearsed play.

+Max entered first, in the role of the sensible man:
-“Too many crazies,” said Max.
+“Too many crazies,” he said, lowering his voice as if Melbourne might overhear.
 “Sydney’s safer.”

+William, tanned and impatient, waved his hand like a surf instructor dismissing theory:
-“No beaches,” said William.
-“How am I supposed to live without the ocean?”
+“No beaches!
+How am I supposed to live without the ocean?”

+Then came Summer, the moral philosopher of the group, clutching her coffee like a manifesto.
-“All those lefties,” said Summer.
-“If my kids grew up there, they’d spend their lives protesting.
-Sydney’s better for discipline.”
+“All those lefties,” she sighed.
+“If my kids grew up there, they’d be ruined—forever protesting, never working.
+Sydney keeps people grounded.”

+And Jack—dear, unfiltered Jack—didn’t even pretend to think.
-Jack didn’t even pause.
-“Bloody outsiders,” he muttered.
+“Bloody outsiders,” he muttered, as though the conversation itself were treason.

+It was almost comic, how united they were in their disapproval.
+Each of them a different character, yet all speaking the same line: Why would anyone leave perfection for chaos?

-Not a single person wanted to move south here.
+Not one of them wanted to move south.
 Not one.

 ---